C-R-C-9999/node-js-getting-started/README.md

 For the "going beyond" items:
 I'm now inserting ride requests into a postgres database.
 I have a path where drivers can send POST requests to offer rides.
+I'm also using the rides that people have offered for the response to /rides.

 ## Collaborators
 I completed this lab alone.